nictryx/figma-ui-ux-designs/README.md

 ## Goal

-The Goal of this portfolio is to showcase UI/UX design skills across different application domains and demonstrate experience creating clear, practical, and visually organized interfaces.
+The goal of this portfolio is to showcase UI/UX design skills across different application domains and demonstrate experience creating clear, practical, and visually organized interfaces.